ritvikmath/jekyll-now/_posts/2017-2-20-Prob_God_Exists.md

 * We see that as your gain from not believing in a god grows, maybe due to losing touch with religion or substituting religion for other ideals, you need more and more fait to believe in a god.
 Mathematically, your minimum probability threshold approaches 1.

+---

 Cool!
 Let's close by extending our model a bit to capture a bit more of reality.
 In truth, faith in the existence of a god is a function of time.
 Maybe you were raised very religiously but later in life, abandoned those ideals.
 Or perhaps, you were raised in a very secular household, but later found solace in the idea of religion.
 Either way, over time, your gain from belief or disbelief has changed in some way.

+In the same way, your personal costs and benefits from believing or not believing in a god change over time as well.
+Perhaps your gain from believing in a god rises over time as you find support from a close group of believing individuals.
+Or perhaps your gain from not believing in a god rises as you mingle with those who choose to not believe in any god.

 Let's consider a concreate example.
 Suppose $t$ represents time.
 Let's say that